kvn8888/NootropicResearch/Nootropics/Modafinil.md

-//NOT AI
+#Eugeroics
+#Stimulants

-Modafinil is a wakefulness medication used to treat sleep apnea, narcolepsy, and shift work sleep disorder.
+Modafinil is a non amphetamine CNS stimulant/wakefulness medication (FDA Approved) to treat sleep apnea, narcolepsy, and shift work sleep disorder.

 **Mechanism of action**
 [[Dopamine]] reuptake inhibition (by binding to the dopamine reuptake pump) leading to an increase of extracellular dopamine, activation of Glutamatergic Circuits and the inhibition of [[GABA]], increases [[Orexin]] and [[Histamine]] neurons.
 The activation of orexin neurons is associated with psychoactivation and euphoria.